Steve Yzerman: Would've been 'a long life' without the Stanley Cup

 "You think you're going to party and go wild but we were exhausted, I was exhausted after the game," Yzerman said.
 "Actually, in the old locker room, we had an area where we would hang our gear, back in the corner where we would take our suits off and put our shorts and stuff on.
 Our room was a zoo.
 It was small and had to be a hundred degrees.
 Panger, myself and Lisa just sat in the back corner, back there, just quiet.
 Actually, I ended up just having a Coke.
 I was thirsty, I was tired and mentally exhausted.

 "It's the quiet moments you remember the most.
 Finally, eventually that night, I don't think we got home until 5 or 6 a.m.
 Everybody went to bed and I couldn't sleep.
 I put the Cup on the island in my kitchen and just sat there and just read all the names from all the years and looked at the Stanley Cup.
 It was 6 in the morning, the sun is coming up and it was a great time.
-The celebrations are fun but the moments you get to spend looking at the Cup, the names . .. the dents which we put a couple of those in there, Panger but we won't talk about.
+The celebrations are fun but the moments you get to spend looking at the Cup, the names ... the dents -- we put a couple of those in there, Panger, but we won't talk about.
 You know what I'm talking about.
 So much history to it.
 They were great moments."

 Here are other highlights from Yzerman's conversation with Pang, Redmond and Daniels.